-Do you have Apple trees or any one of the Pyracantha, cotoneasters, crabapple trees in your garden?
+Do you have Apple trees or any one of the Pyracantha, cotoneasters, or crabapple trees in your garden?
 Yes, you predicted right.
-This fungus loves to attack and grow on those plants especially during the summertime.
-Unfortunately identifying this pest, or better to say, noticing you have this in your garden only possible when you see the branches of those trees turn red and die.
+This fungus loves to attack and grow on those plants, especially during the summertime.
+Unfortunately, identifying this pest, or better to say, noticing you have this in your garden only possible when you see the branches of those trees turn red and die.

-At this point, timing is a crucial factor in intervening in this fungus when noticed for possible curing.
-When you notice your trees are affected by this pest, prune the affected branch by cutting from the main body and burn without spreading the leaves if possible.
+At this point, timing is crucial in intervening in this fungus when noticed for possible curing.
+When you notice your trees are affected by this pest, prune the affected branch by cutting from the main body and burning without spreading the leaves if possible.

 How to Get Rid Of Artillery Fungus a.k.a.
 Shotgun Fungus a.k.a.
 Sphaerobulus stellatus

-Normally, contrary to general belief this fungus swells from moisture, bursts, and launches its spore nodules as high and far as 20 feet, that’s why it’s called ‘Shotgun Fungus’.
-So it can easily spatter and reach your house and windows with tiny brown specks and creates glue-like spots on your walls and windows.
+Normally, contrary to general belief, this fungus swells from moisture, bursts, and launches its spore nodules as high and far as 20 feet; that’s why it’s called ‘Shotgun Fungus.’
+So it can easily spatter and reach your house and windows with tiny brown specks, creating glue-like spots on your walls and windows.